-- 1) You cannot use your laptop during the lab except for transferring files or running simulations.
-I am sick and tired of people surfing the web and instant messaging during lab time, instead of paying attention to the lab.
-Points will be deducted for inappropriate behavior. - 2) You will work in groups of two. - 3) Your lab must be printed out before coming to lab each week.
+1) You cannot use your laptop during the lab except for transferring files or running simulations.
+I am sick and tired of people surfing the web and instant messaging during lab time, instead of paying attention to the lab, and then whining they did not have time to do the lab.
+Points will be deducted for inappropriate behavior.

+2) You can work individually or in groups of two.

+3) Your lab must be printed out before coming to lab each week.
 I reserve the right to deduct half of the lab points if you don't have your lab printed out at the time the bell rings.
+I will try and give you a copy of the lab on Monday in class, but if I don't you need to print it out before lab.

-There are no prelabs (except for homework problems), so this is not all that much to ask.
-The printer in C-116 hardly ever works, so don't depend on it! - 4) You need to read the lab before you come to lab.
+4) You need to read the lab before you come to lab.
 If you read through the lab you will (hopefully) get the big picture and understand what we are trying to do.
-If you just blindly follow the steps in the lab with no thought as to where you are going, you will get little from the labs. - 5) You must write a short memo summarizing your results.
+If you just blindly follow the steps in the lab with no thought as to where you are going, you will get little from the labs.

+5) You must write a short memo summarizing your results.
 This memo is due before your next lab period.
 You should include as attachments in the memo the plots and you made for the lab.
 The lab write up is generally to be computer generated and each graph needs to be labeled as a figure (with a caption).
 Usually students find it easier to just copy and paste all the figures they need into a document and explain the figure or answer questions as they are doing the lab.
+For the most part, the memos should be short since I mostly look at the picture.